We have many agents used to treat Mycobacterium tuberculosis.

 similar to the peripheral neuritis you get with other TB drugs.

-Now it's always – again, given in combinations with other medications.
+Now it's always, again given in combination with other medications.

-It'll cross that inflamed meninges which is very handle - handy for TB meningitis.
+it will cross that inflamed meninges which is very handle - handy for a TB meningitis.

 It's an essential part of treating bacterial tuberculosis meningitis.